aws-amplify/docs/cli/init.md

 ```

-The `.config` directory also has a `local-aws-info.json` file (this file should not be checked into version control since it has information specific to a system on which the CLI is running on) which lets the CLI know which AWS profile/accesskey-secret key pair to use when adding AWS resources to your project.
-If you're using an AWS profile to initialize your project, the format should be the following: :
+The `.config` directory also has a `local-aws-info.json` file that lets the CLI know which AWS profile/accesskey-secret key pair to use when adding AWS resources to your project.<br>
+Note: This file should not be checked into version control since it has information specific to a system on which the CLI is running on. <br>
+If you're using an AWS profile to initialize your project, the format should be the following:

 ```
 {